mlabonne/llm-course/README.md

 * **[Direct Preference Optimization](https://arxiv.org/abs/2305.18290)**: DPO simplifies the process by reframing it as a classification problem.
 It uses a reference model instead of a reward model (no training needed) and only requires one hyperparameter, making it more stable and efficient.

 📚 **References**:
+* [Distilabel](https://github.com/argilla-io/distilabel) by Argilla: Excellent tool to create your own datasets.
+It was especially designed for preference datasets but can also do SFT.
 * [An Introduction to Training LLMs using RLHF](https://wandb.ai/ayush-thakur/Intro-RLAIF/reports/An-Introduction-to-Training-LLMs-Using-Reinforcement-Learning-From-Human-Feedback-RLHF---VmlldzozMzYyNjcy) by Ayush Thakur: Explain why RLHF is desirable to reduce bias and increase performance in LLMs.
 * [Illustration RLHF](https://huggingface.co/blog/rlhf) by Hugging Face: Introduction to RLHF with reward model training and fine-tuning with reinforcement learning.
-* [StackLLaMA](https://huggingface.co/blog/stackllama) by Hugging Face: Tutorial to efficiently align a LLaMA model with RLHF using the transformers library.
+* [Preference Tuning LLMs](https://huggingface.co/blog/pref-tuning) by Hugging Face: Comparison of the DPO, IPO, and KTO algorithms to perform preference alignment.
-* [LLM Training: RLHF and Its Alternatives](https://substack.com/profile/27393275-sebastian-raschka-phd) by Sebastian Rashcka: Overview of the RLHF process and alternatives like RLAIF.
+* [LLM Training: RLHF and Its Alternatives](https://magazine.sebastianraschka.com/p/llm-training-rlhf-and-its-alternatives) by Sebastian Rashcka: Overview of the RLHF process and alternatives like RLAIF.
 * [Fine-tune Mistral-7b with DPO](https://huggingface.co/blog/dpo-trl): Tutorial to fine-tune a Mistral-7b model with DPO and reproduce [NeuralHermes-2.5](https://huggingface.co/mlabonne/NeuralHermes-2.5-Mistral-7B).

 ---